Agoric/SES/README-development.md

 ** to get signed tags, start with `npm config set sign-git-tag true`
 * `npm run build`
 * `npm publish`
-* `npm version prerelease --preid=dev`
+* `npm version prerelease --preid=dev --no-git-tag-version`
 * `git push`

 ## Versioning

-While between releases, we use a version of "X.Y.Z-dev", where "X.Y.(Z-1)" was the previous release tag.
-This helps avoid confusion if/when people work from a git checkout, so bug reports to not make it look like they were using the previous tagged release.
+While between releases, we use a version of "X.Y.Z-dev.*", where "X.Y.(Z-1)" was the previous release tag.
+This helps avoid confusion if/when people work from a git checkout, so bug reports do not make it look like they were using the previous tagged release.

-To achieve this, after doing a release, we run `npm version prerelease --preid=dev`, and commit, to modify the `package.json` and `package-lock.json` with the new in-between version string.
+To achieve this, after doing a release, we run `npm version prerelease --preid=dev --no-git-tag-version` to modify the `package.json` and `package-lock.json` with the new in-between version string and commit.